tst2005/loveColor/readMe.md

 • cyan<br>

 if you open up the simpleColors.lua file, you will notice they are just tables, but think its good practice as well.

+when in lua/löve2d. use `require 'simpleColor'`, with simpleColor.lua in the project file.

 have fun...